Empower Women That Rock: Founded By Eva Kalivas Krieger Is Paving The Way For Female Leadership And Mentorship

 About Empower Women That Rock:

 Empower Women That Rock is a nonprofit organization dedicated to creating a robust network of female executives.
-Founded by Eva Kalivas Krieger, she aims to provide comprehensive resources, unwavering support, and opportunities for these empowered leaders to thrive.
+Eva Kalivas Krieger, founded her organization with the intention of giving these empowered leaders access to extensive resources, unwavering support, and opportunities for success.
 By fostering meaningful mentorships, we inspire and equip young women with the tools and opportunities they need to achieve success and make a lasting impact.

 Liana Zavo